JoyZadan/paleo-recipes/README.md

 All User Authentication and the list of Categories are handled using **relational-backed database** (PostgreSQL using Flask+SQLAlchemy).
 Except for the deletion of Categories which requires a Superadmin user permission, all the Standard CRUD data manipulation is handled using a **nonrelational-backed database** (MongoDB using Flask+PyMongo).
 The diagram below show the structure and schema used in the databases and the relationship between the tables in Postgres with the collection in MongoDB.

 During the development of the Application, and prior to project submission, the Entity Relationship Diagram (ERD) below went through several iterations to adapt to the challenges encountered during development, specifically around time constraints.
-Aside from the recipe management and sharing functionalities, the development plan included a blog section and the corresponding topics and blog collections were also created in MongoDB.
+Aside from the recipe management and sharing functionalities, the development plan also included a blog section; and the corresponding topics and blog collections were subsequently created in MongoDB.
 The blog feature is now tabled for future development.
 [Screenshot of ERD which includes collections that are not used in the current version](/documentation/schema-blog-topics-unused.png).

 ![COMBINED RELATIONAL(POSTGRES) AND NONRELATIONAL (MONGO )DATABASES SCHEMA](/documentation/paleo-recipes-schema.png)